-A very large elliptical galaxy often resides in the center of a galaxy cluster.
-They are termed cD galaxies, cited as meaning "central dominant", but it is also the Yerkes galaxy classification term (a subtype meaning a large D-type galaxy) for large, nebulous galaxy, meaning lenticular (rotating, but more nebulous than spiral).
+A very large elliptical galaxy (giant elliptical galaxy) often resides in the center of a galaxy cluster.
+Many are what is termed a cD galaxy (a galaxy with a large diffuse stellar halo) cited as meaning "central dominant", but originating as a Morgan galaxy classification term: meaning an extremely large D-type galaxy (a lenticular galaxy).

 At least one elliptical has been noted to have a disk-like structure within it, with the potential for some obscured star formation within.